-Policy 20-2 Professional Memberships and Training for Library Employees
+Policy 20-2 | Professional Memberships and Training for Library Employees

-The Board of Library Commissioners encourages its members and library staff to participate in training and development activities, and to maintain membership in professional organizations related to their work.
-Toward that goal, the board shall provide funding to the extent that funding is available for the purpose of advancing the professional development of Library staff and board members.
-Such funding shall be dedicated to the membership of Commissioners and eligible employees in local, state and national organizations; as well as attendance at appropriate workshops, conferences and other training opportunities.
+The Board of Library Commissioners (the "Board" herein) encourages its members and library staff to participate in training and development activities, and to maintain membership in professional organizations related to their work.
+Toward that goal, the Bboard shall provide funding to the extent that funding is available for the purpose of advancing the professional development of lbibrary staff and Bboard members.
+Such funding shall be dedicated to the membership of Library Commissioners and eligible employees in local, state, and national organizations; as well as attendance at appropriate workshops, conferences, and other training opportunities.

-The Library Director shall establish guidelines for the administration of this Policy.
+The Library Executive Director shall establish guidelines for the administration of this Policy.